fuzzymfx/fuzzymfx.github.io/content/current.md

 To the team, I will miss you guys, and I hope we cross paths again.
 Here's to the good times and the memories we made. 🥂!

-The end of June and the beginning of this month was an extremely emotional goodbye.
-This unfolds in three parts:
+The end of June and the beginning of this month was an extremely emotional goodbye, as:

 1. I met with my childhood best friends from all phases of my life, toghether, had an amazing weekend in Mumbai, and bid adeiu to them.
 It was a nostalgia trip, and it felt very content to see them become friends.